Consideration for the Value Chain and Stakeholders

 Osaka Gas’s task of delivering city gas to customers cannot be achieved without the cooperation of not only Daigas Group companies but also various business partners.
 We believe it is necessary for the Daigas Group to control the social and environmental effects that are generated in these business processes in the most responsible manner and in close cooperation with our business partners.

 The Daigas Group has formulated the Daigas Group Procurement Policy as a way to fulfill its CSR in procurement activities and has disclosed it together with the Daigas Group Procurement Policy for Suppliers on Osaka Gas’s website.
 New materials suppliers are briefed about the policies before starting business transactions with the Daigas Group.
 Major suppliers are to be asked to reconfirm the content of the policies during an annual sustainability activity survey as part of our follow-up efforts.

 We also conduct questionnaire surveys on sustainability activities, which are answered by LNG suppliers, gas appliance makers and companies involved in the gas business on a consignment basis, including gas service chains and construction companies.

 In addition, under our “Green Partner Initiative,” our business partners recognized as being active in environmental management are registered as “Green Partners.”
-The registration initially applied to only gas pipeline materials suppliers.
+Suppliers other than those previously covered are now being covered by the initiative.
 At present, however, other parties are also eligible to register.
 We will continue to work with our suppliers to fulfill our CSR and aim to promote mutual prosperity along the entire value chain, from LNG drilling to marketing, sales and consumption.

 Activities at overseas business bases